reybahl/Movement-Prediction-Time-Series/README.md

 The dataset can be found in the UCI Machine Learning Repository using this [link](https://archive.ics.uci.edu/ml/datasets/Indoor+User+Movement+Prediction+from+RSS+data).

 ## Dataset structure
 For this task, the `dataset` directory contains all the necessary data.
-The `dataset` directory is organized as below:
+The files are organized as below:

 ```
+Dataset (can be named anything you want ... specify THIS directory when running combine_dfs.py)
     dataset
         MovementAAL_RSS_1.csv
         MovementAAL_RSS_2.csv
         ...
         MovementAAL_target.csv
 ```

 Each of the `MovementAAL_RSS_{id}` files represents a time series with measurements in chronological order and contains four columns representing the RSS measurements.